 You may found downloadable localized resource in SugarForge: Language Packs.
 Download your favorite language file in zip format.

-For Traditional and Simplified Chinese, you need to download from Downloads tab in SugarCRMCN.
-When I follow the links on Language Packs page to download, it is priced for USD 120.
-It seems there are two different groups maintaining different language packs for Traditional and Simplified Chinese.
+It used to cost USD 120 on Language Packs page to download but has been gone.
+Seems there are two different groups maintaining different language packs for Traditional and Simplified Chinese.

 File and Directory Permission

 If you upload the downloaded language zip file in Administration→Developer Tools→Module Loader, you will see error message like: Failed to copy….
 It is related to file and directory permission in TurnKey Linux.
 A full explain can be found on SugarCRM – Failed to copy cache/upgrades/temp/ etc. etc..

 You need to login to TurnKey Linux and use following command to change file and directory owner: